Integrating Complex Covariate Transformations in Generalized Additive Models: Applications

-The bottom row of Figure~\ref{fig:net-demand effects} shows the single index coefficients of lagged net-demand (left) and the corresponding effect (right).
-In accordance with intuition, the overall effect of lagged demand is positive, as all the non-zero coefficients are positive and the smooth effect is monotonically increasing.
+The bottom row of Figure~\ref{fig:net-demand effects} shows the single index coefficients of lagged net-demand (c) and the corresponding effect (d).
+In accordance with intuition, the overall effect of lagged net-demand is positive, as all the non-zero coefficients are positive and the smooth effect is monotonically increasing.
 Further, the coefficients decrease monotonically as the lag increases, meaning that recent net-demand values are more informative for predicting future net-demand.
 Note that this was not obvious a priori, because net-demand behaves differently depending on the hour of the day.
 In particular, here the most recent lag, which corresponds to 11:30 PM, has been assigned the highest weight when predicting net-demand at 12 AM.

-The exponentially smoothed temperatures and their effect on net-demand are shown on the top row of Figure \ref{fig:first_examples}.
-The two effects converged on different smoothing regimes, corresponding to exponential parameters approximately equal to 0.5 (red) and 0.995 (blue).
+The exponentially smoothed temperatures and their effect on net-demand are shown in Figure \ref{fig:first_examples}a-b.
+The two effects converged on different smoothing regimes, corresponding to exponential parameters approximately equal to $0.19$ (red) and 0.996 (blue).
 The red smoothed temperature trajectory corresponds to a low thermal inertia regime.
 It affects net-demand via a U-shaped effect, which arguably captures both heating and cooling.
 Instead, the blue temperature trajectory, is characterised by higher inertia, and it affects net-demand only via cooling.
 This could be due to the fact that heat-waves are usually of short duration in GB, hence they are effectively filtered out by the smoother temperature trajectory.

 To validate the model, we compare its predictive performance with that of four alternative models on the 2018 test data.
 All such models assume a Gaussian response and model $\log{\sigma_i}^2$ as in \eqref{eq:netdemand}.
 Their mean parameter is controlled by the effects appearing on the first row of \eqref{eq:netdemand}, that is from $g_1$ up to $f_3$ (omitted below), but the remaining effects have been replaced with the following